glauciadm/automation_test/README.md

 </ul>

 ### soapUI_tests
-API tests using soapUI and Groovy language to verify the host https://jsonplaceholder.typicode.com/
+API tests using soapUI to verify the host https://jsonplaceholder.typicode.com/

 ### api_tests
-API tests using Robot Framework
+API tests using Robot Framework to verify the host https://jsonplaceholder.typicode.com/